cancerDHC/ccdh-terminology-service/docs/quick_start.md

 cp data/tccm/ncit-termci.ttl docker/neo4j/import
 ```

-Create a .env file with required environment variables.
+In the `docker/` folder, Create a `.env` file with required environment variables.

-The .env file should contain the following:
+The `.env` file should contain the following:

 ```
 NEO4J_BOLT_URI=bolt://host:port